What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Introduction

-\textbf{Scope.} Our target audiences are researchers who explore traffic scene understanding for road safety.
-We aim to provide them with a comprehensive overview of all existing tasks and available vision-driven datasets that describe critical attention-worthy elements in traffic scenarios.
-Based on the proposed taxonomy mentioned above, this article has ultimately included the analysis of \textbf{35 tasks} and detailed examinations and visualizations of \textbf{73 datasets}.
-Meanwhile, since we focus on vision-based perception and cognition of the external driving environment, approaches dedicated to internal elements, such as inappropriate driver behavior of the ego vehicle (e.g., fatigue driving or drowsiness) \cite{kopuklu2021driver}, or exploring the changes or anomalies reflected in the instrument panel or mirrors, are excluded from this article.
-Studies solely based on nonvisual modalities (e.g. GNSS data) are also outside the scope of this work.
-Moreover, for those versatile datasets that support various tasks, we categorize them according to their broadest or most comprehensive potential applications.
-To our knowledge, it is the first survey that categorizes scene-understanding-driven road safety studies based on the type of attention-demanding scene elements within the driving environment.
+\paragraph{\textbf{Scope.}} Our target audiences are researchers who explore traffic scene understanding for road safety.
+We aim to provide them with a comprehensive overview of vision-based perception tasks and available vision-driven datasets that describe critical attention-worthy elements in traffic scenarios.
+Based on the proposed taxonomy, candidate tasks and datasets were identified through major academic publication platforms, together with tracing references in related papers, project webpages, and code repositories.
+Candidate benchmarks were then screened according to whether they address perception-oriented scene understanding of the external driving environment.
+Accordingly, approaches dedicated to driver-facing or in-cabin analysis, such as inappropriate driver behavior of the ego vehicle (e.g. fatigue driving or drowsiness) \cite{kopuklu2021driver}, or cockpit cues reflected on the instrument panel or mirrors, are excluded from this survey.
+Studies solely based on nonvisual modalities (e.g. Global Navigation Satellite System data), as well as those primarily focused on planning, are also outside the scope of this work.
+As a result, this survey ultimately includes the analysis of \textbf{40 tasks} and detailed examination and visualization of \textbf{78 datasets}.
+Notably, each surveyed dataset is classified according to the type of attention-worthy traffic element it addresses and the form in which that element is represented.
+It suggests if the claimed task of some dataset is not aligned with what its data and annotation actually support, we classify it according to its actual functional format.
+For those versatile datasets that have been widely used across multiple surveyed tasks, we discuss them in all relevant task sections but only elaborate them at their first appearance.
+In contrast, datasets with the potential to support multiple tasks are categorized according to their broadest or most comprehensive potential applications.
+To our knowledge, it is the first survey that categorizes scene-understanding-driven road safety studies based on the type of attention-demanding scene elements within the driving environment. \definecolor{vTopCV}{RGB}{33,102,172} \definecolor{vCVc}{RGB}{116,169,207} \definecolor{vML}{RGB}{106,61,154} \definecolor{vRob}{RGB}{51,160,44} \definecolor{vTrf}{RGB}{255,127,0} \definecolor{vTopCVj}{RGB}{227,26,28} \definecolor{vCVj}{RGB}{251,154,153} \definecolor{vOth}{RGB}{177,89,40} \definecolor{vOnl}{RGB}{153,153,153}